nickytonline/www.nickyt.co/src/posts/june-3rd-2021-what-did-you-learn-this-week-gfn.md

 <iframe class="liquidTag" src="https://dev.to/embed/tag?args=todayilearned" style="border: 0; width: 100%;"></iframe>

-And remember, if something you learnt was a big win for you, then you know where to drop it as well.👇👇🏻👇����👇🏽👇🏾👇🏿
+And remembered, if something you learnt was a big win for you, then you know where to drop it as well.👇👇🏻👇🏼👇🏽👇🏾👇🏿

-<iframe class="liquidTag" src="https://dev.to/embed/link?args=https%3A%2F%2Fdev.to%2Fdevteam%2Fwhat-was-your-win-this-week-1kg5" style="border: 0; width: 100%;"></iframe>
+<iframe class="liquidTag" src="https://dev.to/embed/link?args=https%3A%2F%2Fdev.to%2Fdevteam%2Fwhat-was-your-win-this-week-4ko9" style="border: 0; width: 100%;"></iframe>

 <center>